You might be able to move a credit card balance from one balance transfer card to another, but it’s probably not the best way to manage debt.

 Some of the factors at play with a balance transfer and your score to consider:

-Multiple balance transfers as a debt payoff plan comes with unknowns
+A debt payoff plan with unknowns

 When your financial plan relies on securing a series of credit card accounts sometime in the future, you are literally banking on a plan with unknown factors.
 Among them:

-Multiple card balances: Fees and issuer restrictions to consider
+Fees and issuer restrictions to consider

 A string of balance transfers likely means a string of balance transfer fees.
 Do the math and see what you’ll actually save.
+Also, card issuers’ rules may prevent consecutive balance transfers.

 When considering a balance transfer card, look for these terms and make sure to understand them: